ObeliskCode/Eon-AI/notes/R-Algebra.md

 +>x + +>y = +>x - +>y = +y - +>x (1.)

 1. both glider addition and glider subtraction are commutative

++>x + +>y = {all numbers in both +>x added together} = N

+2. the set N can return either 5,7,9,11,13,15,17,19, or 21 numbers

+3. there are 9 different cardinalities for the set of adding two glider numbers together